helpdeskdan/ztp-watcher/readme.md

 # (Free)ZTP Watcher

+Note: This is a fork of ztp-watcher which uses SNMPv3 to properly query the model number of IOS and IOS-XE switches allowing upgrade according to model.
+In short, it provides the ability to support different switches, different copy methods (bin or tar) and different protocols (tftp, ftp, scp).
+Each switch model has a unique identifier that can be identified via 1.3.6.1.2.1.1.1.0.
+(To view yours try: snmpwalk -v 3 -u my_snmp_user -l authPriv -A my_password -a sha -X my_password -x AES 192.0.2.1 1.3.6.1.2.1.1.1.0)  The added python library hnmp is required as it saved me time.
+Many thanks the authors of freeztp and to the author of ztp-watcher for giving me the opportunity to work on this fun diversion.

 Watches specified directory for [FreeZTP][freeztp] custom merged-config files which are created after a switch is successfully provisioned.
 File name is parsed for hostname and host IP address to initiate a TFTP transfer of the specified IOS image.

 > _TFTP preferred over SCP due to speed (include `ip tftp blocksize 8192` in the switch template) and because FreeZTP has TFTP built-in so no additional services are required._